-By optimising for terms that are closely related to but don't directly describe your offering, pillar pages can let you extract valuable organic search traffic from them without confusing website visitors as to what your offering is.
+By optimising for terms that are closely related to, but don't directly describe your offering, pillar pages can let you extract valuable organic search traffic without confusing website visitors about your offering.

-A potentially quick way to spin up a pillar page on a longer tail topic is to un-gate and ebook that you already have on the subject.
+A potentially quick way to create a pillar page on a longer-tail topic is to un-gate an ebook that you already have on the subject.

-By un-gating the contents of an ebook, you can instantly have the kind of comprehensive content that pillar pages call for.
-Furthermore, all the content that was once hidden from Google in a PDF document can now be properly crawled and indexed, improving your SEO.
+By un-gating the contents of an ebook, you can instantly have the comprehensive content that pillar pages call for.
+Furthermore, all the content that was once hidden from Google in a PDF document can now be crawled and indexed, improving your SEO.

-Your ebooks might need some tweaking to work in the pillar page role, but at least most of the writing is already done.
+Although your ebooks might need some tweaking to work as pillar pages, at least most of the writing is already done.

-These pages should be optimised for the terms that buyers use to describe what you offer.
-This terminology should also be repeated through your blog posts and other contents, and linked to your navigation pillar pages.
+Optimise these pages for the terms that buyers use to describe what you offer.
+You should also repeat this terminology throughout your blog posts and other content, and link to your navigation pillar pages.

 Website pages that describe your offering should lean towards being longer and more comprehensive, effectively answering as many questions for your buyer as possible - within reason.

-I wouldn't recommend going quite as long as the topic pillar page in this situation.
-But as these pages are close to your homepage hierarchically, and probably have incoming links from every page, in the main navigation, they already have a good chance of ranking when supported with internal linking from other content.
+We wouldn't recommend going quite as long as the topic pillar page in this situation.
+But as these pages are close to your homepage hierarchically, and probably have incoming links from every page in the main navigation, they already have a good chance of ranking when supported with internal linking.